camwiegert/in-view/README.md

 > ```

 ### inView.offset(\<offset>)
 > By default, in-view considers something in viewport if it breaks any edge of the viewport.
 This can be used to set an offset from that edge.
-For example, an offset of `100` will consider elements in viewport if they break any edge of the viewport by at least `100` pixels. `offset` can be a positive or negative integer or an object.
+For example, an offset of `100` will consider elements in viewport if they break any edge of the viewport by at least `100` pixels. `offset` can be a positive or negative integer.

 > ```js
-> //  Global offset
 > inView.offset(100);
 > inView.offset(-50);
->
+> ```

+> Offset can also be set per-direction by passing an object.

-> // Per-direction offset
+> ```js
 > inView.offset({
 >     top: 100,
 >     right: 75,